MushfiqPlabon/HomeSer/README.md

 # HomeSer
+This project was create for the Django-Final-Exam assignment of Phitron's SDT track's Software Development Project, Milestone 4, Module 27.

 HomeSer is a modern, full-featured Household Service Providing Platform built with Django.
 It provides a seamless experience for clients to browse, search, and order services, while offering a robust administrative interface for managing services, users, and roles.